openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 - **Level 9:** The heroes find a way to weaken Dezzer Kai's power over the land.
 - **Level 10:** The heroes defeat Dezzer Kai.

 **Time Played.** An easy way to schedule rewards is simply to give players 1 XP at the end of each session.
 This way, they'll always look forward to gaining that little extra bit of power that comes from attributes and feats.
 Occasionally, you may decide to switch it up a bit and award players with 2 or even 3 XP if they accomplished a particularly important goal.
 With this method, you don't have to plan out a campaign's milestones ahead of time, but you may need to adapt on the fly to your players' increasing power.

 > ##### Beyond 10th Level
 >
-> Although officially, Open Legend was designed with a maximum character level of 10, there is no reason you can't extend your campaign beyond this threshold if you are up for the challenge (higher level characters can be difficult to manage and properly engineer challenges for).
+> Although officially, Open Legend was designed with a maximum character level of 10, there is no reason you can't extend your campaign beyond this threshold if you're up to the task (higher level characters are usually powerful enough that engineering challenges for them can become diffult).
 Feel free to continue the campaign for as many levels as is fun for both you and your players.
 To do so, simply continue the established progression of 3 XP to gain a new level, with each XP also providing 1 feat point and 3 attribute points.

+\page

+<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

 ### Awarding Wealth